 - Lower your left arm toward the floor, palm facing in.
 Lift your left leg behind you, keeping it straight, so you form a T with your body.

-- Slowly bend your left elbow to lite the weight up until your elbow is even with your torso.
+- Slowly bend your left elbow to lift the weight up until your elbow is even with your torso.
 Hold for a moment, then lower the weight.

 - Repeat for 3 sets of 15 reps on each side.